loomnetwork/loom-sdk-documentation/docs/extdev-transfer-gateway.md

 node ./gateway-cli.js token-balance -a gateway -c eth
 ```

-And of course you can also transfer the ERC20 tokens back to `Rinkeby`:
+The ERC20 tokens can be transferred back to `Rinkeby` using the `withdraw-coin` command.
 ```bash
 # transfer 60 tokens to Rinkeby
 node ./gateway-cli.js withdraw-coin 60